EvasiveXkiller/SoundWave/README.md

 Supported arguments:
 ```
---song      Uses Youtube Music to search for the song instead of regular Youtube
+-s, --song      Tries to get the music version of the song specified
---override  Overrides the default setting for the detected input, useful when song doesn't
+-o, --override  Overrides the default setting for the detected input, useful when song doesn't
                 exist on the selected search mechanism.
-(Ex.
-Youtube Music)
 ```
 Examples:
 ```
 Default prefix is "=", replace with your server's prefix if applicable

-=play Alcohol Free          | Searches "Alcohol Free" using regular Youtube
+=play Alcohol Free          | Searches "Alcohol Free" using default mechanism
-=play Alcohol Free --song   | Searches "Alcohol Free" using Youtube Music
+=play Alcohol Free --song   | Searches "Alcohol Free" and getting the song version of it
-=play --song Alcohol Free   | Searches "Alcohol Free" using Youtube Music
+=play --song Alcohol Free   | Searches "Alcohol Free" and getting the song version of it

-The following will override the default search mechanism and use regular Youtube.
+The following will override the default search mechanism

 =play https://open.spotify.com/track/04LlwbQp31hLQ6meYbP19t?si=29e99ecce3544978 --override

 Arguments can be placed anywhere, and will be extracted.
 ```
-- Spotify links will use YouTube Music to search for the equivalent.
+- Spotify links will try to get the music version of the song.
 This can be overridden with the `--override` flag

 ### playdirect